 The differences are so difficult to see on some sheets that when filling orders I carefully examine the stamp through a magnifying glass, holding it up with the light behind it to be sure which one I have.
 Recently I found some Business sheet tops that I had put aside.
 Having determined from the date (27/05/09) that they are the 2009 (ie undated) issue, I checked whether they had type 1 or 2 slits, and that's where the fun begins.

 One 1st class sheet top has a mix of stamps.
 The first two stamps in the row definitely have 4 divided slits - type 2.
 Stamp 4 has 4 undivided slits, type 1 - absolutely no indication that the die-cut has has extra breaks added.
 Stamp 3 has a fairly obvious break at the foot of the left slit, and a barely discernable break at the top of the right slit.
 The top left and lower right U-shapes are complete, ie Type 1!

 Now maybe others found all this out - and published it - at the time, but I don't recall reading it then.
 It does make one wonder how these should be identified, distinguished and even collected.
 But it does mean that I have added some more Type 1 2nd class and Type 2 1st class from 2009 to our shop.
 So if you've tried to buy and found we've been out of stock, come back - they're here!

 All basicimages of British stamps and postmarks are the Copyright of Royal Mail* reproduced here with permission.
 All enlargements or scans showing particular features are copyright Norvic Philatelics or other collectors.
-You may quote from the blog or website, but please acknowledge the source.
-If you use images, the original source must be acknowledged including any name mentioned in our blog. *Contact Royal Mail's Intellectual Property Office for permission to use.
+You may quote from the blog or website, if you acknowledge the source, including the original source and any name mentioned in our blog, for images. (*Contact Royal Mail's Intellectual Property Office for permission.)